awsdocs/amazon-route53-docs/doc_source/domain-register.md

 **Important**
 The registrant contact must follow the instructions in the email to verify that the email was received, or we must suspend the domain as required by ICANN\.
 When a domain is suspended, it's not accessible on the internet\.

    1. When you receive the verification email, choose the link in the email that verifies that the email address is valid\.
-If you don't receive the email immediately, perform the following troubleshooting steps:
+If you don't receive the email immediately, check your junk email folder\.

-      + Choose **Back** and verify that the email address for the registrant contact is the correct one\.

-      + Check your junk email folder\.

-   1. Return to the Amazon Route 53 console\.
+   1. Return to the Route 53 console\.
 If the status doesn't automatically update to say **email\-address is verified**, choose **Refresh status**\.

 1. Review the information that you entered, read the terms of service, and select the check box to confirm that you've read the terms of service\.